WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 To get the length of a CBOR bytestring header from a bundle's stream, the parser MUST do the following:

-1. Wait for 9 bytes to be available on the stream.
-If this fails, return an error.
-Note that because of the 8-byte length at the end of a bundle, this will never fail for a well-formed bundle.
 1. Let `firstByte` be the result of reading 1 byte from the stream.
+If `firstByte` is an error, return that error.
 1. If `firstByte & 0xE0` is not `0x40`, the item is not a bytestring.
 Return an error.
 1. If `firstByte & 0x1F` is: